openebs-archive/openebs-docs/docs/features.md

 <img src="/docs/assets/svg/f-cas.svg" alt="Containerized Storage Icon" style="width:200px;">

-OpenEBS follows CAS architecture.
+OpenEBS is an example of Container Attached Storage or CAS.
 Volumes provisioned through OpenEBS are always containerized.
 Each volume has a dedicated storage controller that increases the agility and granularity of persistent storage operations of the stateful applications.
 Benefits and more details on CAS architecture are found <a href="/docs/next/cas.html" target="_blank">here</a>.

 <hr>